 - Cotton or cotton blend walking shorts with no contrasting stitching or colors and which touch no more than 3" above the top of the knee. - May have two side pockets and two back pockets only.
-No cargostyle allowed. - PRE-K to 5th grade students may wear shorts with elastic waist; however, pants must adhere to the above traditional style. - Boys underwear or compression shorts should not be visible below the hem of the shorts.
+No cargo-style allowed. - PRE-K to 2nd grade students may wear shorts with elastic waist and/or drawstring; however, pants must adhere to the above traditional style. - 3rd-8th grade students must wear shorts with beltloops and belts. - Boys' underwear or compression shorts should not be visible below the hem of the shorts.